agilenowdev/openapi-dev/Agile.Now.AccessHub/csharp/docs/RolesApi.md

 ### Update a record of Role
 * If the `Id` field value is not matched, then a `404` error is reported (`Errors/Not Found`), and the error record is returned..
 You cannot change `Id` field value (primary key).
-* If the `Name, RoleKey, ExternalId` field value is not empty and `Id` field value is empty, action try insert record according `Name, RoleKey, ExternalId` field value (if set, the value is a unique identifier).
+* If the `Name, RoleKey` field value is not empty and `Id` field value is empty, action try insert record according `Name, RoleKey` field value (if set, the value is a unique identifier).

 ### Create a new record of Role
-* If the value in the `Name, RoleKey, ExternalId` and `Id` fields are empty then action insert a new record according input parameter entity record structure (`RoleData`).
+* If the value in the `Name, RoleKey` and `Id` fields are empty then action insert a new record according input parameter entity record structure (`RoleData`).

 The response body will contain the object of the updated or created record if the call is successful.
 Method returns an extended `Role` structure.
 Here, all foreign key fields are abstract object structures, utilizing `AbstractText` or `AbstractLong` data types, offering a detailed view of the data and related entities.